benqus/toolbox/top/README.md

 ## 3. Pipe

 Pipes are a pre-defined, ordered set of operations.
-Similar to RxJS's streams, however they are intentionally kept simple to avoid building overly complex pipelines that are hard to understand, maintain and debug.
+Although similar to RxJS's streams, they are intentionally kept simple to avoid building overly complex pipelines that are hard to understand, maintain and debug.

-There are a few basic built-in operators to help you get going but it is possible to implement fully custom operators.
-Pipes are a great too to help you linearise your code and keep your operators testable.
+There are a few basic built-in operators to help you get going but it is possible to implement your own.
+Pipes are a great tool to linearise your code and keep your operators testable.

-Pipes can receive any number of input paramters and output any number of parameters as well.
+Pipes can receive any number of input parameters and output any number as well.

 Simple TypeScript example:
 ```ts